-Numeric and Character Functions in R – Syntax and Example
+Numeric and Character Functions in R – Gain Proficiency in the concept!

-In this tutorial, we will learn what is built functions in R .
-As we learn what is built-in functions we will move further to learn different types of R numeric and character functions.
-Along with this, we will also go to learn different types of properties of character function.
+In this tutorial, we will learn about R built-in functions, in which we will focus on different types of numeric and character functions in R. Along with this, we will also understand different types of properties of character functions.

-So, let’s start R Numeric and Character Functions tutorial.
+So, let’s start the R numeric and character functions tutorial.

-We use Built-in Functions in R to do almost everything in R. Here I’m only referring to numeric and character functions that are used in creating or recording variables.
+We use R built-in functions to perform almost everything in R. Here we are only referring to numeric and character functions that are generally used in creating or recording variables.

 Let us see R Numeric functions:

 - ceiling(x) ceiling(3.475) is 4

 - trunc(x) trunc(5.99) is 5

 - signif(x, digits=n) signif(3.475, digit=2) is 3.5